Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Minimal supergravity and lattices of (2,l) (2,l) signature

 \subsection{Modular forms on generalized upper-half plane}

 As proposed in the section~\ref{sec:Intro}, a specific function transforming in the particular way under the modular group~(\ref{eq:modular_form}) will play a central role in the construction of the counterterm.
 We turn now to the modular forms on generalized upper-half plane, commonly referred to as orthogonal modular forms.
 We will restrict for now to $l \geq 3$, where the application of the results of Borcherds \cite{Borcherds1995, Borcherds1998} apply.
-The case $l = 2$ will be considered in section~\ref{sec:n=2}.

 The pivotal observation is that the group $\SL(2;\R)$ and $\mO(2,l;\R)$ form a dual reductive pair.
 To construct the modular forms of orthogonal group $\mO(2,l)$, the modular forms on $\SL(2,\Z)$ can be lifted by integrating against the Siegel theta function $\Theta(\tau, Z)$ \cite{HARVEY1996315, Borcherds1998}.
 A brief review of the relevant background, following the presentation of~\cite{bruinier2002borcherds} is given in appendix~\ref{app:supplement_modular_form}.